-Historically, we have utilized cash provided from operations as our primary source of liquidity, as internally generated cash flows have been sufficient to support our business operations, capital expenditures, acquisitions and discretionary share repurchases.
-We are able to supplement our short-term liquidity, if necessary, with our Credit Facility.
+Historically, we have utilized cash provided from operations as our primary source of liquidity, as internally generated cash flows have been sufficient to support our business operations, capital expenditures and discretionary share repurchases.
+We believe our current cash balances and anticipated cash flow generated from operations are sufficient to cover cash outlays expected during 2011.